trealla-prolog/trealla-OLDv1/README.md

 Concurrency					##EXPERIMENTAL##
 ===========

-Trealla is single-threaded but cooperative multitasking is available in the form of light-weight coroutines that run until they yield control, either explicitly or implicitly (when waiting on input or a timer)...
+Trealla is single-threaded internally but cooperative multitasking is available in the form of light-weight coroutines that run until they yield control, either explicitly or implicitly (when waiting on input or a timer)...

 	fork/0                  # parent fails, child continues
 	task/[1-n]              # concurrent form of call/1-n